in

 Go With The Same Theme For Your Furniture Choices

-Small apartment interior with wood dining table grey chairs and sofa wood floors glass sliding door and a view of the mountains This is a simple way for you to create a more cohesive look and design for your entire floor plan.
+This is a simple way for you to create a more cohesive look and design for your entire floor plan.
 For example, if you want to achieve a homey farmhouse design theme, it would be great to have wood elements in your furniture pieces for both the living and dining areas.

-Living Room Dining Room Combo Layout Ideas
+Room Combo Layout Ideas

-Laying out an open floor plan seems technical but with a little bit of help, it can be done.
+Laying out an open floor plan seems technical, but with a little bit of help, it can be done.
 Here are some ideas we’ve drummed up for you to help get you by.

 Put in a Feature for Each Area

-Living room in a loft style blending into the kitchen dining room with large corner sofa shelves with decorations soft chair with a floor lamp and a big high fireplace with firewood A feature or focal point per area can really make the separate spaces stand out, serve as great conversation starters, and effectively separate one from the other without ever having to put up any obstructions in between.
+A feature or focal point per area can really make the separate spaces stand out, serve as great conversation starters, and effectively separate one from the other without ever having to put up any obstructions in between.

 For example, you might want to put up an impressive chandelier in the living room area while you have a gallery wall in the dining room adorned with art, family mementos, or family photos.

-Standout fixtures effective anchor each area while still keeping the space open and flowing.
+Standout fixtures effectively anchor each area while still keeping the space open and flowing.
 Other elements to consider for this are fireplaces, built-in shelving, and other architectural spaces you might want to include in your space.

 Maintain the Concept of Negative Space

-Be strategic while at the same time, stylish, when you’re mapping out your floor plan.
+Be strategic while, at the same time, stylish when you’re mapping out your floor plan.
 Don’t clutter up the line of sight with tall shelves and other large furniture pieces.

 For example, make sure that you keep tall lamps and the like out of the way so that you don’t end up blocking the flow between the two spaces.